Rishabh-Saha/email-search-ai/README.md

 ## 🧪 Sample Queries

-- *“What decision was reached in the Q3 forecast thread and who approved it?”*
+- *“Who were the main decision-makers in the thread about the Q3 financial forecast, and what actions were agreed upon?”*

 - *“Summarize the migration decision for the data warehouse (vendor, date, risks).”*
 - *“List follow-up action items assigned to Finance after November meetings.”*